Fourth Sunday of Easter (Year A)—Good Shepherd Sunday

 Reflect, today, upon this image of Heaven: our Father’s House.
 Sit with that image and let God speak to you.
 As you do, let your heart be drawn to Heaven so that this desire will help to direct your actions here and now.

-Lord, I do long to be with You eternally in Heaven.
+Lord of Heaven and Earth, I do long to be with You eternally in Heaven.
 I long to be comforted, consoled and filled with joy in Your home.
 Help me to always keep this as my goal in life and to grow, daily in a desire for this final resting place.
 Jesus, I trust in You.

 Speaking With Confidence